jacobsoo/MalConfig/README.md

 One of the decoder is making use of [LIEF](https://github.com/lief-project/LIEF) to extract the C2 from the android malware samples.

+One of the decoder, Anubis, is contributed by @eybisi It's pretty good.

 Currently, there are 239 configs extracted from Android Malware.

-The data is accurate as of 17th January 2019.
+The data is accurate as of 18th February 2019.